 The ease and affordability of getting to the places we need to go is a key determinant of quality of life.
 This means that transport is a key enabler of wellbeing for people living in Tāmaki Makaurau Auckland.
-However, there is clear evidence that the current transport system is not meeting the needs of many communities across the region (See Auckland Transport Equity Framework Summary Document, April 2024).
+However, there is clear evidence that the current transport system is not meeting the needs of many communities across the region (See Auckland Transport Equity Framework Summary, April 2024).

-People living in some areas of high socio-economic deprivation are the most uniformly disadvantaged group when it comes to Auckland's transport system along with those exposed to unacceptable transport-derived harms (e.g., air and noise pollution, safety risk, and severance), people with disabilities, caregivers of young children, older Aucklanders, and those where our transport system does not consistently provide for personal safety needs (particularly higher-risk groups such as women, girls, LGBTQ people, older and younger people, and some minority ethnic groups).
+People living in some areas of high socio-economic deprivation are the most uniformly disadvantaged group when it comes to Auckland's transport system, along with those exposed to unacceptable transport-derived harms (e.g. air and noise pollution, safety risks), people with disabilities, caregivers of young children, older Aucklanders, and those where our transport system does not consistently provide for personal safety needs.

-Aligned with the challenges identified in the LTP (and overarching strategic documents), this RLTP seeks to support transport equity by investing in inclusive modes (public transport, walking and cycling), safety and promoting integrated transport and land-use future planning.
+Aligned with the challenges identified in the LTP (and overarching strategic documents), this RLTP seeks to support transport equity by investing in public transport, walking and cycling, safety and promoting integrated transport and land-use future planning.